 The mayhaw is a little known and little grown fruiting tree native to the southern United States.
 A variety of hawthorn, this tree produces large, tasty fruits that are harvested to make jellies, pies, and syrups that are a delicious and well-kept secret of the South.
-But if you want mayhaw fruits, it’s important to have a healthy mayhaw tree.
+If you want mayhaw fruits, it’s important to have a healthy mayhaw tree.
 Keep reading to learn more about common problems with mayhaw trees and how to troubleshoot mayhaw issues.

 What’s Wrong with My Mayhaw?

-Because they are not often grown commercially, there’s a lot that’s still unstudied about mayhaw problems and how to fix them.
+Since they are not often grown commercially, there’s a lot that’s still unstudied about mayhaw problems and how to fix them.
 We do, however, know a decent amount about issues gardeners encounter and how they deal with them.
 For example, there are a few diseases that frequently strike mayhaw trees, such as fire blight, brown Monilinia rot, and cedar-quince rust.
 Fungicides have been found to be effective against rust and Monilinia.
 Little is known about how to combat fire blight on mayhaws.

 While there isn’t much information on serious pest problems with mayhaw trees, there are several pests that have been documented on them.
 These include: